victoriapascal/gutsmash/README.md

 ```
 pip3 install biopython helperlibs bcbio-gff pysvg-py3 scikit-learn matplotlib pyScss Jinja2
 ```

+gutSMASH uses different databases that you will have to download the different databases available from here: https://gutsmash.bioinformatics.nl/download.html and place them in the correct path as detailed in the page.

 How to run gutSMASH from the command line
 -----------------------------------------